 If you wind up in court over these matters, the court usually will categorize your defects as deficiencies of design, materials, subsurface or construction.

 Engineers and architects can share the bad rap for some design deficiencies unless the defects are related to code violations.
 That’s why it is vital to always clear every design aspect with local and state agencies responsible for issuing building codes.
 Overlooking this can cost developers and contractors dearly.

 Are you facing a lawsuit over design defects?
 Don’t try to handle this on your own.
-A Florida construction law attorney can help you mitigate the damage from litigation brought by disgruntled clients and protect your good name and reputation.
+A Florida construction law mediation/arbitration can help you mitigate the damage from litigation brought by disgruntled clients and protect your good name and reputation.